 Christian Martin-Gill, MD, MPH

-Assistant Professor of Emergency Medicine; Associate Director of EMS Fellowship; Associate Medical Director, UPMC Prehospital Care; Associate Medical Director, STAT MedEvac
+Assistant Professor of Emergency Medicine; Associate Program Director, EMS Fellowship; Associate Medical Director, UPMC Prehospital Care; Associate Medical Director, STAT MedEvac

 2010 EMS Fellowship, University of Pittsburgh